Amitvardi/Lab-Project/README.md

 For Type 1 records:

-Classified as label 1 if field.
-Education equivalent to the general subject being tested (for example, doctor).
+Classified as label 1 if Education.field equivalent to the general subject being tested (for example, medicine).
-Classified to label 0 if field.
-Education is equivalent to another general subject (e.g. philosophy).
+Classified to label 0 if Education.field is equivalent to another general subject (e.g. ecomomy).

 For type 2 records:

-We will use a language model in order to embedd (present as a vector) the field.
-Education and the general subject (e.g. medicine).
+We will use a language model in order to embedd (present as a vector) the Education.field and the general subject (e.g. medicine).

-We use Education.field and labels of type 1 records for the learning process in that way:
+Train:

+For type 1 records we will compute cosine similarity between Education.field and the general subject (medicine) presented as vectors.
+This result will be used as a training data.

+Predict:

-We will compute cosine similarity between fields.
-Education and the general subject (medicine) presented as vectors, This result will be used as an explanatory variable.
-In this way we will train the model based on type 1 records We will use the trained model to classify type 2 records after embedding and cosine .similarity
+For type 2 records we will compute cosine similarity between Education.field and the general subject (medicine) presented as vectors.
+In order to predict the labels for type 2 records we will use the trained model.

-*Explaining the model intuitively: our model's goal it to classify type 2 records according to type 1 records, meaning that the analogy between type 1 records and the general subject will be good enough to include type 2 records
+*Explaining the model intuitively: our model's goal it to classify type 2 records according to type 1 records, meaning that the analogy between type 1 records and the general subject will be good enough to include type 2 records.

 # code: